joeygold/BLE-Android-UART/README.md

-# BLE-Android-UART
+# BLE Module -Android-UART
-Android-BLE App to do two way communication with RNBD451/ 350 or RN4870 / 71
+Android-BLE App to do two way communication with Microchip RNBD451/ 350 or RN4870 / 71

 The code is written in MIT Appp Inventor